emiliofidalgo/bimos/README.md

 ## Known limitations

-- Despite BIMOS can deal with hundreds of images during the topology estimation, the blending step is an adaptation of the stitching OpenCV module.
+- Despite BIMOS can deal with hundreds of images during the estimation of the topology, the blending step is an adaptation of the *stitching* OpenCV module.
 This module loads the images on the RAM memory.
 Due to this reason, if you plan to create a mosaic using a high number of images, you can run out of memory at this point.

 - BIMOS cannot be used with unordered sequences.
-Images comprising the dataset should be enumerated consecutively when using the `batch` option.
+Images comprising the input dataset should be enumerated consecutively when using the `batch` option.

 <!-- - You should be sure that at least the first image can be considered as a KF -->